Installing the IBM® Cloud Private CLI

 After you install IBM Cloud Private, you can install the CLI on Windows, Linux, or macOS.

-- From the IBM Cloud Private management console, click Menu > Command Line Tools > Cloud Private CLI.
+From the IBM Cloud Private management console, click Menu > Command Line Tools > Cloud Private CLI to download the installer by using a

-Confirm that the IBM Cloud Private CLI installed:
+Confirm that the IBM Cloud Private CLI is installed:

 The IBM Cloud Private CLI usage is displayed.